vsakaria-mgnl/vercel-magnolia-light-modules/README.md

 # Vercel Magnolia Light Modules

 Light Modules for the Magnolia Vercel Integration.
-Please download both the spa-lm and vercel-lm folders and paste them into your Magnolia light-modules folder.
+Please download  the spa-lm folder and paste them into your Magnolia light-modules folder.